 • Includes colored segments that indicate at least one American died in a military action that year

-During ceremonies, historical American flags will be placed along the sidewalk during ceremonies to illustrate which flag was flown in battles of that era.
-Student docents are planned to stand by the flag and to provide historical information it.
+During ceremonies, historical American flags are placed along the sidewalk during ceremonies to illustrate which flag was flown in battles of that era.
+Student docents are planned to stand by the flag to provide historical information it.

 Three types of educational markers about military actions are installed along the sidewalk:

 • Granite pedestal markers include information about specific military actions with individual markers for those actions where at least 100 were killed; other markers may include multiple military actions

 • Markers on metal poles provide quotes concerning the military and veterans

 • Informational markers are installed in the ground with specific information about military history, such as the Windtalkers, Tuskegee Airmen, women in the military, military dogs

 • Kentucky County markers are installed in the ground acknowledging those who served from their county

 Military history is depicted on large panoramic black granite monuments with etched pictures that is the focus of the Park, beginning with the Revolutionary War.